 - A description of your production project, including planned pieces, length of each piece, and any other relevant content.
 Submit as a PDF.

-- A 250-350 word topic proposal for your analytic paper, on the music of a particular producer or about the history, evolution, and/or reception of a particular style, technique, instrument, or other technology.
+- A 250-350 word proposal for an argument-driven academic essay that will engage with and contribute to recent and relevant scholarship in the fields of musicology, ethnomusicology, sound studies, and/or music theory.
+Your essay must focus on the music of a particular producer or the history, evolution, and/or reception of a particular style, technique, instrument, or other technology.
 Submit as a PDF.
 This paper is completed in MUSC 490.

 - A bibliography for this topic proposal that includes ten relevant scholarly sources.
 Submit as a PDF.